 Both RWMS's are shallow-land disposal facilities, but there are differences between the sites.
-Area 5 has 732 total acres available for disposal LLW.
-Of that, only 92 acres are fenced and in current operation.
+Area 5 has 296 hectares (732 acres) available for disposal of LLW.
+Current operations uses 37.2 hectares (92 acres) of this total acreage.
 Here, engineered disposal cells are used for disposition of waste.
 These cells are planned, designed and constructed to fit within the existing fenced area.
-At Area 5, LLW, DOE/NV in-state generated mixed waste (MW), radioactively contaminated regulated asbestos, and classified LLW are disposed.
-Higher specific activity LLW was disposed in Greater Confinement Disposal (GCD) boreholes, however this disposal option is not currently being used.
+At Area 5, LLW, DOE/NV instate generated mixed waste (MW), radioactively contaminated regulated asbestos, and classified LLW are disposed.
+High specific activity LLW was disposed in Greater Confinement Disposal (GCD) boreholes, however this disposal option is not currently being used.
 Additionally, there are facilities for the storage, characterization, and certification of Transuranic Waste.